Mikejo5000/vsts-docs-pr/docs/project/navigation/index.md

 ::: moniker-end

 > [!NOTE]
 > The web portal is one of several clients that can connect to a team project.
 Different clients support different features and functions.
-For a list of all clients that support connection to a team project, see [Tools and clients that connect to VSTS and TFS](../../user-guide/tools.md?toc=/vsts/project/navigation/toc.json&bc=/vsts/project/navigation/breadcrumb/toc.json).
+For a list of all clients that support connection to a team project, see [Tools and clients that connect to Azure DevOps Services and TFS](../../user-guide/tools.md?toc=/vsts/project/navigation/toc.json&bc=/vsts/project/navigation/breadcrumb/toc.json).

 Here's what you need to know to get up and running using the web portal.